We require advocacy when the evidence for change is not matched by policy commitment and where community demand is ahead of political action.

 Member infrastructure priorities: In 2018 we asked members to vote on their priority projects which we continue to advocate for.
 Member top infrastructure priorities

 City Bikeways: Our team has put considerable advocacy efforts into the Frome St Bikeway, especially trying to get it finished.
 We have rallied bike riders to contact Councillors and talked with ACC staff about bikeway design options.
-Bike Adelaide also continues to liaise with the City of Adelaide on the East-West Bikeway.
-We are disappointed with the delays however look forward to future collaboration to get this project finished.
-Bike Adelaide believes the city needs a network of bikeways.
+Bike Adelaide also continues to liaise with the City of Adelaide on the City Bikeway as Adelaide needs a Bikeway Network.

 Funding